Tyler Magloire: Blackburn Rovers

 Magloire made his Rovers academy debut in the 2014–15 season.
 He progressed through the Academy system and into the development squad.

 On 12 March 2019, Magloire started in the first team and helped keep a clean sheet in the Football League Championship 3–0 victory against Wigan Athletic.

 On 8 August 2019, Magloire joined Rochdale on loan until the end of the season.
 On 29 January, he was recalled by Blackburn.

 On 6 November 2020, Magloire signed for National League side Hartlepool United on a loan until January 2021.

 On 2 February 2021, it was confirmed that Magloire had joined Scottish Premiership side Motherwell on loan until the end of the season.

 Northampton Town

 On 18 January 2022, Magloire joined League Two side Northampton Town on loan until the end of the season.

 On 28 July 2022, Magloire returned to Northampton Town for an undisclosed fee, signing a three-year contract.
+He Was ruled out for an entire season when he ruptured his ACL and MCL during a League Two game against Colchester United in February 2023, finally making his return to first team football during the 2024/25 pre season.

+On 6 May 2025, Northampton announced the player would leave in June when his contract expired.

+In July 2025 he joined Bradford City on trial, including joining the club's training camp in Austria.